Microsoft/IntuneDocs.pt-pt/intune/enrollment/android-kiosk-enroll.md

 ## <a name="enroll-the-dedicated-devices"></a>Inscrever os dispositivos dedicados

 Agora, pode [inscrever os dispositivos dedicados](android-dedicated-devices-fully-managed-enroll.md).

+> [!NOTE]
+> The **Microsoft Intune** app will be automatically installed during enrollment of a dedicated device.
+This app is required for enrollment and cannot be uninstalled.

 ## <a name="managing-apps-on-android-enterprise-dedicated-devices"></a>Gerir aplicações em dispositivos dedicados do Android Enterprise